enkidevs/curriculum/SQL/DQL/write/update-clause.md

 ---
 ## Content

-The `UPDATE` clause enables user to modify existing data from db.
-It is often used with the `WHERE` clause.
+The `UPDATE` clause enables user to modify existing rows in the database.
+It is often used with the `WHERE` clause to conditionally update data.

 Consider the following table:
 ```